jcuenod/parabible-data-pipeline/hb-bhs-pipe/deduplicate-lexemes/README.md

 Some of the so called duplicates were not that helpful so I exclude them based on `denylist.json`.

+I have also discovered other duplicates that weren't listed and added them to `jamesDuplicates.json`.
+These are imported add appended to the output but no checks are made to deduplicate the duplicates.
+Hopefully that won't matter...

 Invoking `main.js` should extract all the instances of duplicated terms with associated glosses (for reference).